zaiisao/Documentation/en/Interactive Broadcast/inject_stream_web.md

 - `streamInjectedStatus`

 ## Considerations
-To inject a media stream, the host needs to be in the channel.
 To receive the injected media stream, the audience needs to subscribe to the host.